orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 TOOLS:

 There are a few backend tools that are used to generate matching tables for various types of data.
-These are located in inxi-perl/tools/
+These are located in inxi-perl/tools/ and all have a -h / --help menu and significant and useful debugger output tools so you can see what is happening if something isn't working as hoped.

 1. vendors.pl - create new set_vendors() sub for pinxi, use this to add new vendor and vendor product matches.
 Don't touch if you don't know regex quite well!

+Creates matching table for disk vendors: item.

-* lists/disks*.txt - the various lists of disk data used, and generated.
+* lists/disks.**.txt - the various lists of disk data used, and generated.

 2. ids.pl - tool to generate nvidia microarch and legacy driver ids for the inxi nvidia graphics architecture and non-free driver information.

+Creates raw matching IDs for gpu_data item, again matching hash tables.

-* lists/nv_xxx contains the various text files for arch/legacy matching.
+* lists/gpu.[vendor].xxx contain the various text files for arch/legacy
+matching.

+3. ids_raw.pl - generate intel and amd raw id files from source data using some clever transformation tricks, makes all source data turn into the same output so ids.pl can read it easily.

+Creates source data files for ids.pl.

+* uses pci.id.xxx files from 2 locations, one global pci ids, and one per type, amd and intel for the moment, raw will then transform those into a format ids.pl can use.

 ====================================================================